AcChosen/VR-Stage-Lighting/README.md

 ### Cards
 The card based system uses positionally synced orbs with cards in them to control groups of lights at a time by putting the orbs in special "Lighting Zones".
 These "Lighting Zones" will read information from the card and tell whatever lights it has control over what corresponding animations to play.
 There are 4 types of cards, with each type controlling a different aspect of the lights.

--Pan/Tilt Cards (Movers Only)
+- Pan/Tilt Cards (Movers Only)
--GOBO Cards (SpotLights Only)
+- GOBO Cards (SpotLights Only)
--Color Cards
+- Color Cards
--Intensity Cards
+- Intensity Cards

--Pan/Tilt Cards control how mover fixtures move around.
+- Pan/Tilt Cards control how mover fixtures move around.
 They are yellow and only "Mover" type fixtures will respond to them.
--GOBO Cards control what GOBO/Cookie is being projected by the spotlight.
+- GOBO Cards control what GOBO/Cookie is being projected by the spotlight.
 They are green and only "Spotlight" type fixtures will respond to them.
--Color Cards control what colors the lights are displaying.
+- Color Cards control what colors the lights are displaying.
 They are blue and all lights support them.
--Intensity Cards control the intenisty/flashing of the lights.
+- Intensity Cards control the intenisty/flashing of the lights.
 They are red and all lights support them.

 The cards contain the title of animation, an icon describing what it does, and the number of measures/bars the animation will last.
 There are plans for more card types and animations in the future.